West Bengal Assembly speaker revokes suspension of seven BJP MLAs | Law-Order

 - India

-West Bengal Assembly Speaker Biman Banerjee on Thursday revoked the suspension of seven BJP MLAs, including that of Leader of Opposition Suvendu Adhikari, taking into consideration separate motions moved by two saffron camp legislators in the House.
+West Bengal Assembly Speaker Biman Banerjee on Thursday revoked the suspension of seven BJP MLAs, including that of Leader of Opposition Suvendu Adhikari, taking into consideration separate motions filed by two saffron camp legislators.

-As the second half of the Assembly session began, the speaker asked BJP MLA Agnimitra Paul to read out the last two lines of the motion requesting withdrawal of the suspension order against Adhikari and four other MLAs -- Manoj Tigga, Narhari Mahato, Mihir Goswami and Shankar Ghosh.
+As the second half of the Assembly session began, the speaker asked BJP MLA Agnimitra Paul to read out the last two lines of the motion requesting withdrawal of the suspension order against Adhikari and four other MLAs -- Manoj Tigga, Narahari Mahato, Shankar Ghosh and Dipak Barman.

+Paul stressed that the leader of opposition should not be barred from attending the proceedings.

 Banerjee then consulted parliamentary affairs minister Partha Chatterjee, who also spoke in favour of the suspension withdrawal.
-Sikha Chatterjee, another BJP legislator, then read out the second motion in the House, seeking a similar suspension revocation against MLAs Mihir Goswami and Sudip Mukhopadhyay.
+Sikha Chatterjee, another BJP legislator, then read out the second motion in the House, seeking revocation of a similar order against MLAs Mihir Goswami and Sudip Mukhopadhyay.

-The speaker subsequently agreed to withdraw the suspension order against all seven MLAs.
+The speaker subsequently agreed to withdraw suspension of all seven MLAs.
 Clashes had broken out in the Assembly on March 28 between the legislators of the ruling TMC and BJP, following which the speaker suspended Adhikari and the four other MLAs.

+The legislators, led by Adhikari, moved the Calcutta High Court in April on the issue of suspension.
+The court had ruled that the matter can be settled in the House.

-Earlier in March, Goswami and Ghosh were suspended over their conduct during governor’s address in the House.
+Earlier in March, Goswami and Mukhopadhyay were suspended over their conduct during Governor’s address in the House.
+Withdrawing the suspension order, the speaker said, ''You had moved the court which left it to the Assembly to find a resolution.
+Any remedy should be available within the House.''
+Banerjee had on Tuesday rejected the first motion moved by the BJP for the same, citing technical flaws.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)